-As you listen to the conversation in the video above, you can’t help but feel that it was always going to end in tears.
-A few points:
+As you listen to the conversation in the video above, it quickly becomes obvious that the interaction is going to end in betrayal.

 - The “bandit” that was trying to strike up a conversation is an extremely bad actor.
 You could hear the lack of sincerity in his voice as he stalled and fired off several fluff questions.

 - There’s a lot of silence going on here.
-Notice how two of the players aren’t saying a thing.
+Notice how two of the other players aren’t saying a thing.
 This suggests that they are communicating with one another over TeamSpeak.
-It could also suggest that they don’t want to get into a friendly conversation with somebody that they are going to kill (even a “bandit” can have a conscience).
+It could also suggest that they don’t want to get into a friendly conversation with someone that they are planning on killing (even a “bandit” can have a conscience).